alyhenr/get-samurais-v2/README.md

 ### 1.

-Create the .env files following the examples on .env.example files, in each app and in the prisma folder.
+Create the .env files following the examples on .env.example files, on each app and prisma folder.

 ### 2.